Becksteinlab/lammps/doc/src/fix_graphics.rst

 with an error message if the settings for this fix and the dump command are not compatible.

+Available graphics objects are (see above for exact command line syntax):

+- *sphere* - a sphere defined by its center location and its radius
+- *cylinder* - a cylinder defined by its two center endpoints and its radius
+- *arrow* - a cylinder with a cone at one side (see note below)
+- *progbar* - progress bar a long a selected axis and with optional tick marks

 The *type* quantity determines the color of the object.
 Its represents an *atom* type and the object will be colored the same as the corresponding atom type when the *type* coloring scheme is used in the